aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

    "productApiLocale": "United States"
 ```

-- `productLinkRegionCode` the region code set here is simply a suffix that is added to the end of your unique tracking id that will appear on every product link for monetizing purposes (for more information on monetizing links and tracking please see "Monetize affiliate links" under the Features section).
+- `productLinkRegionCode` the region code set here is simply a suffix that is added to the end of your unique tracking id that will appear on every product link for monetizing purposes (for more information on monetizing links and tracking please see "Monetize affiliate links" under the [Features](#features) section).
 It is a 2 digit code that appears at the end of your provided partnerTag as an Amazon Associate.
-For example, if your partnerTag (or store id) is store-20.
+For example, if your partnerTag (or store ID) is store-20.
 20 is your region code (North America).

+By not setting a value and leaving it blank, you wish to not participate in the tracking and monetization of product affiliate links

-Note that `enableAmazonProductStreamAction` will need to be set to true in order to set a value here.
+Note: `enableAmazonProductStreamAction` will need to be set to true in order to set a value here.

 Example:

 ```json
    "productLinkRegionCode": "20"
 ```

-Below is what your cdk.json config should look like if you are looking to enable the Amazon product stream action and overlay, with a region and locale set to United States:
+Below is what your cdk.json config should look like if you are looking to enable the Amazon product stream action and overlay, with a region (for product link monetization and tracking) and locale set to United States.
+Both `enableAmazonProductStreamAction` and `productApiLocale` are required for this feature.

 ```json
    "enableAmazonProductStreamAction": true,